 Skip to main content

-We need a measure to fix Berkeley’s streets and sidewalks responsibly!
+We need a measure to fix Berkeley’s streets & sidewalks responsibly!

 Berkeley’s public streets and sidewalks are in dire need of repair, after more than a decade of inadequate funding.
 Failure to make timely street repairs requires much more expensive repairs later and creates safety hazards for all users of Berkeley’s streets.
 Even if the City Council maintains its recent increase in the street maintenance budget, funding will still be insufficient to turn things around, requiring citizen action if we want our streets and sidewalks to be safe for pedestrians, cyclists, and drivers of motorized vehicles.